tonghuikang/notes/sutd-statistical-machine-learning/README.md

 **Iterative policy evaluation**

-When $|S|$ is small, we can directly solve the linear equations.
+When $ \vert S \vert $ is small, we can directly solve the linear equations.
 However, when the state space is large, we need to use iteration.

 ![Screenshot 2020-04-21 at 2.10.56 AM](assets/Screenshot 2020-04-21 at 2.10.56 AM.png)